AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children

-\sysname{} consists of \textbf{\creator{}} for story creation on web and \textbf{\reader{}} for story reading on tablets. \creator{} allows parents to manage information related to their child’s interests and everyday context and to create personalized stories that reflect the child’s interests and the target behaviors parents would like to encourage.
-Parents and children can read the created stories in \reader{} together.
-We chose to support reading on tablet considering the importance of cultivating \textit{joint attention} of autistic children~\cite{bruinsma2004joint, leekam2000attention} and shared reading~\cite{lee2024open}.
-To illustrate how \sysname{} works, we present a usage scenario featuring David and his daughter Alex: \textit{David has an eight-year-old daughter, Alex, who is on the autism spectrum and considered high-functioning, with the ability to understand storybooks for kids.
-Alex often struggles with \textit{taking turns during playtime with her friends}, which frequently leads to arguments.
-Wanting to help her understand the importance of waiting for her turn, David uses \sysname{} to create a personalized story that can gently guide Alex.}
+Here we present a usage scenario featuring David and his daughter Alex: \textit{David has an 8-year-old daughter, Alex, who is on the autism spectrum and considered high-functioning, being able to understand storybooks for kids.
+Alex often struggles with \textbf{taking turns during playtime with her friends}, which frequently leads to arguments.
+Wanting to help her understand this norm, David tries \sysname{} to create a personalized story that can gently guide Alex.} (See \autoref{fig:system_usageflow} in Appendix and supplemental video for detailed interactions.)